xiaotianliusky/Interactive-Lab-Hub/Lab 4/README.md

 https://drive.google.com/file/d/1q2LAxJwX53bn8A-yukI4aMMx3oNGlV0F/view?usp=sharing

 After the first version of prototype, I deciced to add the 'semitones' besides the 7 basic tones.
 There are 12 buttons on the sensor, and there are exactly 12 tones in one octave.

+It is implemented in cap_piano.py.
+Also I uploaded the audio documents created by garageband (do.mp3, do#.mp3, re.mp3, re#.mp3 etc.)
 The video above shows the use of semitone on playing Beethoven's Für Elise.